 Executing Multiple SQL Statements with a Single Query

-We can easily execute multiple SQL statements, and return multiple results in a single query by using the QueryMultipleAsync
+method, we can easily execute multiple SQL statements and return multiple results in a single query.

 Let’s see how to do that with an example.